louane20/Bandit-WriteUp/Bandit21/README.md

 crontab(1) is the man page[^1] of crontab command.
 [^1]: The man pages are divided in sections.
 Each section groups similar man pages.
 For example, Section 1 holds user commands (commands runable by all users in the system).
 Section 8 covers SysAdmin commands (the commands that demand root access to be run).
-Section 5 covers file formats. crontab(5) is the man page of crontab file.
+Section 5 covers file formats.

+crontab(5) is the man page of crontab file.

--How does Cron work?
+- How does Cron work?<br/>
 Scheduled cron jobs are defined at the system level in the /etc/crontab file and in the /etc/cron.d/ folder To modify your scheduled tasks type: crontab -e.
 Tasks defined in crontab are executed by root.

-Here is a short description of the structure of an entry in a crontab file. : minute hour days_in_the_month month day_of_the_week The_command_to_run.
+Here is a short description of the structure of an entry in a crontab file:<br/>
+minute hour days_in_the_month month day_of_the_week The_command_to_run.

 ## Let's try